mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

 - **Transaction Format:** Every Bitcoin transaction has a specific format that includes inputs and outputs.

+- **Coinbase:** The term "coinbase" refers to the first transaction in a block, also known as a coinbase transaction.
+This transaction is created by miners and includes the block reward (newly minted bitcoins) and any transaction fees from the transactions included in the block.

 - **Inputs:** Each input refers to a previous transaction's output.
 It includes the previous transaction's ID, an index, and a signature.
 The signature is generated using the private key associated with the previous transaction's output.

 - **Outputs:** Each output includes a value (the amount of Bitcoin being transferred) and a public key, which is the Bitcoin address of the recipient.